-Each June, Canadian Lawyer Magazine publishes an article called The Going Rate, which describes typical legal fees in different parts of the country.
-The June 2017 edition examines 2016 legal fees.
+Canadian Lawyer Magazine publishes an article each June called The Going Rate.
+This article describes the typical legal fees across Canada.
+The June 2016 edition examines 2016 legal fees.

-Certainly, there must be a high value, less expensive option.
-Someone who will ensure that the difficult questions are asked and who will walk you through a process, ensuring that you have a robust plan without charging you $5.42 per minute.
 Fairway Divorce Solutions provides a step-by-step process that is a much less expensive alternative to the traditional adversarial system and will guide you through your divorce from start to finish.
-Your Fairway negotiator will work closely with you and your spouse to ensure that you have had the opportunity to fully address the issues that matter most to you.
+Your Fairway negotiator will work closely with you and your spouse to ensure that you have had the opportunity to address the issues that matter most to you.

 The going rate for divorce can cost a lot more in the wrong hands.
 Fairway Divorce Solutions charges a fixed fee, which we determine during the consultation.
 This fee is generally based on the complexity of the case and costs on average 50-60% less than traditional litigation.